PHA supports research associates selected for expertise that helps advance our mission.

 Mathew Lobdell, a native of Martha’s Vineyard, began his association with the Arboretum in 2006 with a summer internship, and later became our first collections management intern.
 Matt worked as horticulturist for the Rose Fitzgerald Kennedy Greenway Conservancy in Boston before enrolling in a master’s degree program at the University of Delaware to further his interest in plant science.
 Matt graduated with an M.S. degree in 2013 and is currently employed as a plant recorder/ research assistant at the Moore Farms Botanical Garden in Lake City, South Carolina.
 Matt will assist the Arboretum in the future development of the small flowering tree group known as the Silverbells (Styrax).
 Matt wrote his thesis on this group producing a modern day monograph of all known species in the wild and in cultivation.
 The Arboretum has targeted this group as a potential North American Plant Collection National collection.
 Matt will assist with the Arboretum in the acquisition of wild collected material in the United States and abroad.

-Dr. Gregory Palermo was appointed as a PHA Research Associate at the summer board meeting.
-A former medical researcher, Greg is a skilled naturalist, expert at collecting herbarium specimens and providing detailed notes for their documentation.
+Dr. Gregory Palermo was appointed as a PHA Research Associate in 2014.
+A retired medical doctor, Greg is a skilled naturalist, expert at collecting herbarium specimens and providing detailed notes for their documentation.
 He recently collected several new plants never before documented on Martha’s Vineyard.
 A year-round Island resident, Greg is a member of the Martha’s Vineyard Floristic Study Group, a team of Island naturalists contributing to an updated Flora of Martha’s Vineyard.
-In addition to his work for the PHA, Greg participates in voluntary roles for Biodiversity Works, TNC, and Sheriff’s Meadow Foundation.
+In addition to his work for the PHA, Greg participates in voluntary roles for other island conservation organizations.
 We are fortunate to have Greg’s contributions to PHA and our conservation efforts.

 Greg Palermo (left) and Executive Director Tim Boland (right) collect plant specimens this past July on Nantucket Island.